Insight - Darkness at dawn: the fragile plan to rescue Greece

 "There was great relief because it really was extremely close to the worst-case scenario at 6 o'clock," the source said, adding that several of the other government leaders waiting elsewhere in the building had begun to talk about heading home.

 Yet the near-collapse of the "last chance" talks underlines the fragility of a plan to refloat the Greek state.
-Some senior officials involved in the summit fear it may already be doomed.
+Some senior euro zone officials echo analysts who see it doomed to failure.

 NO ROOM FOR ERROR

-"This is not a done deal by any means," said another EU official who has negotiated with Tsipras's leftist government since it was elected in January on a promise to end austerity.
+"This is not a done deal by any means," said one senior official who has negotiated with Tsipras's leftist government since it was elected in January on a promise to end austerity.

 To even open formal negotiations, Tsipras must overcome party rebels to ram legislation through parliament by Wednesday.
 He must also secure lawmakers' approval for the overall three-year bailout package.
 That may be a tall order.